 Servcor International, Inc. v.
 Bayer MaterialScience LLC et al.

-Goldman Ismail have been retained to defend Bayer MaterialScience LLC and to serve as trial counsel in a multi-party commercial dispute pending in state court in Florida.
-Plaintiff seeks damages in excess of $100,000,000 following dissolution of the parties' business relationship in the commercial roofing market.
-Among other tort and contract claims, the Complaint alleges breach of contract, breach of fiduciary duty, negligence, fraud, and conspiracy claims.
+Goldman Ismail was retained to defend Bayer MaterialScience LLC and to serve as trial counsel in a multi-party commercial dispute pending in state court in Florida.
+Plaintiff sought damages in excess of $100,000,000 following dissolution of the parties' business relationship in the commercial roofing market.
+Among other tort and contract claims, the Complaint alleged breach of contract, breach of fiduciary duty, negligence, fraud, and conspiracy claims.
+After Bayer prevailed on two motions to dismiss, the plaintiff voluntarily dismissed all claims with prejudice.